SyndicateProtocol/syndicate-node/README.md

 [![npm shield](https://img.shields.io/npm/v/@syndicateio/syndicate-node)](https://www.npmjs.com/package/@syndicateio/syndicate-node)

 The Syndicate Node.js library provides access to a selection of endpoints to the Syndicate API.
+For full functionality of our API please view the documentation below.

 ## Documentation